jmaiolini/store_gfk/README.md

 ```bash
 .../pmb2_public_ws/src/pmb2_robot/pmb2_description/urdf/base/base_sensors.urdf.xacro
 ```
+This enables to use our robot model consisting into the TIAGo-base + 4 additional RGBD cameras mounted on top.
 * modify as you please the tolerances for the final pose of the robot on a given goal:

 ```bash